cardano-foundation/CIPs/CIP-0123/README.md

 clearing node mempools, applying filters on the transaction, or developing and deploying a new node version that rejected the bad block.

-Scenario 3.3: an alternative to rolling back would be to develop and deploy a "hot-fix" node that could accept the bad block.
+**Scenario 3.3**: an alternative to rolling back would be to develop and deploy a "hot-fix" node that could accept the bad block.
 Nodes would then be able to incorporate the bad block as part of the chain, minting new blocks as usual.
 In this case, the bad block would persist on-chain indefinitely and future nodes would need to also accept the bad block.
 This approach is best used when the rejected block has behaviour that was unanticipated, but which is benign in nature.
 This approach will leave no abnormal gaps in the chain.

-Scenario 3.4: if more than *3k/f* slots have passed since the bad block was minted, then it will be necessary to roll back the chain immediately prior to the bad block as in Scenario 3.2, and then proceed as described for Scenario 2.
+**Scenario 3.4**: if more than *3k/f* slots have passed since the bad block was minted, then it will be necessary to roll back the chain immediately prior to the bad block as in Scenario 3.2, and then proceed as described for Scenario 2.
 As with Scenario 2, this will leave a series of gaps in the chain interspersed with empty blocks.